janka76/SilentStepStick/docu/FAQ.md

 ## Is the SilentStepStick 100% compatible with a StepStick or Pololu A4988?
 The SilentStepStick is hardware/pin compatible with StepStick and Pololu A4988 drivers.
-However the TMC2100 has different and more settings, which can be set via the CFG/MS pins and the **DIR pin is inverted** (direction).
+However the TMC21x0 has different and more settings, which can be set via the CFG/MS pins and the **DIR pin is inverted** (direction).
 The TMC2100 config pins also know three states: low (GND), high (VIO) and open (unconnected).
-[SPI](https://en.wikipedia.org/wiki/Serial_Peripheral_Interface_Bus) is used on the TMC2130 for the configuration and so the controller board must have SPI on the CFG pins.
+The TMC2130 can be configured via CFG pins or [SPI](https://en.wikipedia.org/wiki/Serial_Peripheral_Interface_Bus) and the TMC2208 via CFG pins or [UART](https://en.wikipedia.org/wiki/Universal_asynchronous_receiver/transmitter).

+## Can I use a stepper motor with a lower voltage than the driver motor supply voltage?
+Yes, because the TMC2xxx drivers use a chopper drive circuit to generate a constant current in each winding (motor phase) rather than applying a constant voltage.

 ## What is the difference between SilentStepSticks with 3-5V and 5V logic voltage?